-Word/Term Accused Student Business Day Definition Any student or prospective student accused of misconduct.
-Every calendar day excluding Saturdays, Sundays and statutory holidays.
-College Community The College Community refers to learners, employees, contractors, volunteers, visitors, partners, vendors, and service providers at the College College Official Any College employee, not otherwise specifically identified by role, who is duly authorized and empowered to carry out official College business / processes / functions / activities on behalf of the College and is acting, within this context, in the name of the College.
-Complainant Employee Person who files a formal complaint in writing.
-Full-time and part-time College support staff, faculty and administrators.
-Notice of Decision A notification of the Student Conduct Board or the Discipline Appeal Committee to an Accused Student containing a copy of a written Decision.
-Prospective Student Any person who is in the process of enrolling in a course or program offered through / by the College when an alleged incident(s) occurred.
-Recording Secretary The Employee in charge of generating the official record of a Hearing.
-Student A Student is any person who is currently enrolled in a course or program at Algonquin College, but who may not yet have registered; who has applied for admission to the College; or who was enrolled in a course or program at the College.
-Student Conduct Board A three-member committee with the mandate to determine whether an accused student has committed misconduct and to impose sanction(s) on the accused student if misconduct by the accused student has been found to have occurred.
+Word/Term Accused Student Definition Any student or prospective student accused of misconduct.
+Business Day Every calendar day excluding Saturdays, Sundays and statutory holidays.
+College Community The College Community refers to learners, employees, contractors, volunteers, visitors, partners, vendors, and service providers at the College.
+College Official Any College employee, not otherwise specifically identified by role, who is duly authorized and empowered to carry out official College business / processes / functions / activities on behalf of the College and is acting, within this context, in the name of the College.
+Complainant Person who files a formal complaint in writing.
+Employee Full-time and part-time College support staff, faculty and administrators.